 She has some investment knowledge;

-Her existing investment portfolio is embraced equal amounts of fixed profits and securities.
+Her existing investment portfolio embraces equal amounts of fixed profits and securities.

 Investment Aims/Objectives